Clinical-Genomics/genmod/README.md

 The tools in the genmod suite are:

-- **genmod build**, for building new annotation sets from different sources
 - **genmod annotate**, for annotating regions, frequencies, cadd scores etc.
 - **genmod models**, For annotating patterns of inheritance
 - **genmod sort**, To sort the variants of a vcf file, either on rank score or position